ringcentral/ringcentral-web-phone/README.md

 ### Behavior changes

+#### ringing audio

 This SDK doesn't play ringing audio when there is incoming call or outgoing call.
 It's up to the app to play the audio.
 It's a by design change.

+#### call forward

+SDK 1.x treats forwarding as answering the call and then transfer the call.
+SDK 2.x treats forwarding as sending a SIP message to the SIP server to forward the call.

 ## Maintainers Notes